hmc-cs111-fall2014/what-is-a-DSL/my-dsl.md

 # Domain
 _Describe the language's domain in five words._
-Web development
+Open-source rapid web application development

 # Computational model
 _What is the underlying computational model of this language?
 To answer this question, provide a high-level description (no more than 100 words) of the computation that occurs when someone executes a program in this language._
-When someone executes a program using Django, it is run as a Python program.
+When someone executes a program using Django, it is interpreted as a Python program.
 When certain requests are made, the request is converted to a series of SQL statements that alter a database to follow a data model.

 # DSL-ness
 _Fowler writes about a spectrum of languages, from general-purpose languages to